pyokosmeme/FGtoAshes/PMC.md

 # PSEUDO MANIC CRAP

-> you best start believing in statistical mechanics of spinglass, you're living in one
+## i. you best start believing in statistical mechanics of spinglass, you're living in one

 imagine this was a serious substack essay.